airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Introduction"></a>Introduction
 Let's first start with a brief introduction of the SDMX information model.

 In order to make sense of some statistical data, we need to know the concepts associated with them.
 For example, on its own the figure 1.2953 is pretty meaningless, but if we know that this is an exchange rate for the US dollar against the euro on 23 November 2006, it starts making more sense.

 There are two types of concepts: dimensions and attributes.
 Dimensions, when combined, allow to uniquely identify statistical data.
 Attributes on the other hand do not help identifying statistical data, but they add useful information (like the unit of measure or the number of decimals).
 Dimensions and attributes are known as "components".

 The measurement of some phenomenon (e.g. the figure 1.2953 mentioned above) is known as an "observation" in SDMX.
 Observations are grouped together into a "data set".
 However, there can also be an intermediate grouping.
 For example, all exchange rates for the US dollar against the euro can be measured on a daily basis and these measures can then be grouped together, in a so-called "time series".
-Similarily, you can group a collection of observations made at the same point in time, in a "cross-section" (for example, the values of the US dollar, the Japanese yen and the Swiss franc against the euro at a particular date).
+Similarly, you can group a collection of observations made at the same point in time, in a "cross-section" (for example, the values of the US dollar, the Japanese yen and the Swiss franc against the euro at a particular date).
 Of course, these intermediate groupings are entirely optional and you may simply decide to have a flat list of observations in your data set.

 The SDMX information model is much richer than this limited introduction, however the above should be sufficient to understand the JSON format proposed here.
 For additional information, please refer to the [SDMX documentation](http://sdmx.org/?page_id=10).